Paradox3333/0-to-transformers/README.md

-# Transformers-from-Scratch
+# 0-to-transformers
 Building Generative Pre-trained Transformers from the Ground Up.

-This series is designed for educational purposes, providing both code and detailed explanations, all contained in easy-to-run Jupyter notebook files.
+This series is designed for educational purposes, providing both code and detailed explanations, all contained in easy-to-run Jupyter notebooks.

 Series order: